California wildfires roar into 'uncharted territory' fueled by climate change

 "Nature is very powerful and we are not on the side of nature," Brown said.
 "Every year is teaching the fire authorities new lessons.
 We are in uncharted territory."

 The state is ablaze with more than a dozen wildfires.
-The largest, the Carr Fire, has killed six people and roared through 190 square miles in and around this city 200 miles north of San Francisco.
+The largest, the Carr Fire, has roared through 190 square miles in and around this city 200 miles north of San Francisco.
 More than 1,000 homes have been confirmed destroyed, and each day the number grows.

 The fire was 35 percent contained.
 Some residents were returning to charred neighborhoods, hoping their homes were spared.
 Joel Chase, 31, was not among the fortunate.
-All he found was his red-topped outdoor gazebo.
+About the only thing left standing was a red-topped outdoor gazebo.

-"I expected more ash than crumble," Chase said as he surveyed chunks of scorched debris.
+"I expected more ash than crumble," Chase said as he surveyed the debris.

 “I’ll give this to my mom,” Henderson said.
 “She’ll be happy with that.”

-Chavez said he had been trying to cut shrubs down Thursday to help safeguard their home when the fire crested the ridge and barreled down toward them.
+Chavez said he was trying to cut shrubs down Thursday to help safeguard their home when the fire crested the ridge and barreled down toward them.

 “I could only keep my eyes open for about ten seconds at a time because it was so hot,” he said.
 “We just kind of left and hoped for the best.”